Legendary (The Summer Set album)

-Legendary is the third studio album by rock band The Summer Set.
+Legendary is the third studio album by pop rock band The Summer Set.

 In February 2013, the band supported All Time Low on their tour of the UK.
 In February and March, the band went on a headlining US tour, dubbed Wake Up & Be Awesome Tour, with support from We Are the In Crowd, Go Radio, For the Foxes and Paradise Fears.
 Legendary was released on April 16, 2013.
 In June 2015, the group supported Sleeping with Sirens on their acoustic tour, dubbed the We Like It Quiet Tour.

-Reception
+Chart performance

-The album peaked at number 53 on the US Billboard 200 chart.
-The album also landed the number 12 spot on the Billboard Independent Albums chart.
+The album peaked at number 53 on the US Billboard 200 chart and reached number 12 on the Billboard Independent Albums chart.